dhruvshah8/ImageRepository-API/README.md

 # ImageRepository-API
-A API to store images, prices, details in a hosted SQL DB.
+An API to store images, prices, details in a hosted SQL DB.

 The API repersents one you would use to power the backend of a online store, holding prices, names of products along with images in an SQL database containing the inventory.